|

 Whatever

-grade of Carpet you buy, it will eventually wear-out based mainly based on YOUR level of foot
+grade of Carpet you buy, it will eventually wear-out based mainly on the level of foot-traffic you have in your

 more: What Grade of Carpet Should I Select?